MikeTannenbaum/digital-garden-jekyll-template/_notes/Share ideas before they’re ready.md

 Since these are thoughts in progress it’s important to note that these are not beliefs nor any representation of one’s values.
 These are purely ideas evolving in real-time as they progress from fleeting thoughts to useful concepts.

-When sharing thoughts in progress] there needs to be an unspoken-yet-mutually-accepted agreement between the reader and writer.
+When sharing thoughts in progress there needs to be an unspoken-yet-mutually-accepted agreement between the reader and writer.
 Respectful discourse is encouraged but aggression without prior discussion is unwarranted.
 All words and ideas are subject to change at any time.

 One benefit of sharing ideas publicly is the opportunity to collaborate on ideas with people from around the world, which only leads to even more new perspectives to help refine and improve ideas.

+All of this is foundational to [[Learning in public]].